justinfchin/codepath_wk9/README.md

 # Project 9 - Honeypot

-Time spent: **16** hours spent in total
+- Time spent: **16** hours spent in total

-Honeypot deplayed:
+- Honeypot deployed:
   - Dionaea with HTTP

 ## Issues Encountered
 - Took some time to figure out how to utilize Google Cloud.